Main Page

 Login context

-• System name
+• Account name

-• Logged in administrator
+• Logged in Administrator

 Four main menu groups